sherman-jordan/pf2e-visioner/Actions.md

 # Sneak
 Sneak undoubtedly has the most complex workflow of the actions enhanced by Visioner.

-When a sneak action is rolled, the chat card will be injected with a callout.
+When a Sneak action is rolled, the chat card will be injected with a callout.
 This callout is visible to both the GM and the player, and includes a button for the player to click to begin their sneak movement, as well as a reminder of the maximum distance they may move while sneaking:

 | Game Master View | Player View |
 | --- | --- |